akumar1246/PHP-2550-Project/README.md

 In the United States, roughly 2.1-2.4 million individuals are diagnosed with human campylobacteriosis.
 These bacteria strains are classified as infectious diseases, and the broader symptoms of being infected include dysentery, abdominal cramping, etc [KN1] [10].
 While less common, such strains, specifically that of Campylobacter jejuni (C. jejuni), can also result in septic arthritis, a condition which infects the joints11.
 The strain of C. jejuni is most frequently reported in the United States, and is defined as the root cause of foodborne disease.

 In this repository, we use secondary data on the foodborne pathogen Campylobacter jejuni to conduct an analysis investigating risk factors of outbreaks.
+For this project, our objective is to identify high-risk sources of Campylobacter jejuni infection and times of the year that have a high likelihood of seeing an outbreak.

 # Data